-Yet, revenue produced through your own website is stubbornly stuck at the same level.
-You are left wondering just how to get more direct bookings for your hotel.
+Hotel revenue produced through your own website can remain stubbornly stuck at the same level.

 Let’s see how we can get you more online hotel bookings by addressing 5 common problems:

-You know your customers best.
-When talking to guests at the front office, you tailor information to their individual needs.
-You would never offer the kids club services to a solo business traveller.
+You know your guests best.
+When talking to them at reception, you tailor information to their individual needs.
 Apply the same principle to your website.

 - Decide on what is your most important message.
-As an airport hotel, tell your visitors about your proximity to the departures hall.
+As an airport hotel, tell your visitors about your proximity to the terminal.
 If your bread and butter is families, feature all leisure activities prominently on the homepage.

 - Tell your story.
 Show clearly what sets you apart from your competitors.
 Is it your location?
 Price?
 Prestige?
 Make it easy for customers to choose you.